NFTGo/GoTrading/README.md

 const baycContract = "0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D";
 const tokenId = "1";

-const { nftList: listingsInfo } = await aggregator.getListingsOfNFT(baycContract, tokenId);
+const listOrders = await aggregator.getListingsOfNFT(baycContract, tokenId);
-console.log(listingsInfo[0].orderId); // Output the order ID of the first listing in the array.
+console.log(listOrders[0].orderId); // Output the order ID of the first listing in the array.
 ```

   - ***1.2 Get listing info of the Collection.***